leyu62873/Recipes-Rating-Analysis/README.md

 ### EDA

-For EDA, first, I checked the distribution of all the features, and one interesting finding was that the avg_rating feature is heavily skewed, with an extremely large number of recipes rated 5.0, so skewed that I don't think it provides any useful information for prediction purposes anymore.
+For EDA, first, I checked the distribution of all the features, and one interesting finding was that the avg_rating feature is heavily skewed (see figure below), with an extremely large number of recipes rated 5.0, so skewed that I don't think it provides any useful information for prediction purposes anymore.
 The skew is so bad that I don't think it provides any useful information when doing prediction.
 Therefore it will not be used in the prediction.
 And for the other features, although they are also skewed, we can make their distribution normal by taking log.

 <iframe src="assets/uni_avg_rating.html" width=800 height=600 frameBorder=0></iframe>

-Also important is the distribution of minutes_cat (minute catgories), which we can see is unbalanced.
-This will affect the choice of metric when we do the prediction later.
+Also important is the distribution of minutes_cat (minute catgories), which we can see is unbalanced. (see figure below) This will affect the choice of metric when we do the prediction later.

 <iframe src="assets/uni_min_cat.html" width=800 height=600 frameBorder=0></iframe>